History of the Jews in Montreal: Politics

 In the early 20th century, Jewish representatives of the Montreal City Council, the Quebec legislature, and the Canadian parliament originated from Jewish neighbourhoods in Montreal.
 Jewish politicians were often elected federally in the ridings of Cartier, which exclusively elected Jewish MPs for its entire history from 1925 until it was abolished in 1966, and Mount Royal.
 The riding of Outremont also has a significant Jewish population.
 Provincially, the ridings of Montréal–Saint-Louis (later Saint-Louis) and D'Arcy-McGee often elected Jewish candidates.

 Relations with non-Jews

 Charles Dellheim, the author of "Is It Good for the Jews?
 The Apprenticeship of Duddy Kravitz," wrote that Jews often faced conflict from both the Francophone and Anglophone sectors of Montreal.

 Education

 The Montreal government granted Jews the right to choose whether to pay taxes to Protestant schools or Catholic schools, and therefore the right for their children to attend either school system, in 1870.
 In 1894 the Montreal Protestant School Board agreed to begin funding the Baron de Hirsch School for Jewish Immigrants in exchange for being the school board of choice for Montreal's Jews.
 Enrollment increased due to subsequent eastern European Jewish immigration.

+In 1962, a majority of Jewish students attended Protestant schools, accounting for 25.1 percent of elementary school enrolments and 34.5 percent high school enrolments.

+As of 2026, Montreal has seven non-Haredi elementary Jewish Day Schools and four Jewish high schools.
+These include: